afshinarefi/NnoitraTerminal/README.md

 The backend is intentionally lightweight, using Python CGI scripts for simple server-side tasks.

-*   `/server/filesystem.py`: A CGI script that dynamically lists the contents of the `/fs/` directory.
+*   `/server/filesystem.py`: A CGI script that dynamically lists the contents of the `/fs/` directory, serving directory structures to the frontend on demand.
-*   `/server/accounting.py`: A CGI script that handles user creation (`adduser`), login, and persistence of remote environment variables and command history.
+*   `/server/accounting.py`: A CGI script that handles user creation (`adduser`), login, and the persistence of remote environment variables and command history.
 *   `/db/users.db`: A SQLite database file that is automatically created to store user credentials and session tokens.
 It is recommended to add this file to your `.gitignore`.
 This approach allows the frontend to remain a static application for the most part, while still enabling dynamic, persistent features like user accounts.